-- we assessed the model used to calculate compensation and the inherent judgement applied in the model in accordance with the framework: - for a sample of files that are in scope of the framework, we assessed the calculated compensation by reconciling the key data inputs used (including notional amounts, cash flows, interest rates) to source data and underlying contracts and recalculated the compensation amounts based on these inputs; - for a sample of files where management assessed that compensation is not applicable in accordance with the framework because the derivative contracts are out of scope, we tested whether this assessment was appropriately performed based on the underlying documentation: and - we tested the accuracy and occurrence of expenses that the Bank has recognized as part of the provision.
+- We assessed the model used to calculate compensation and the inherent judgment applied in the model in accordance with the framework. - For a sample of files that are in scope of the framework, we assessed the calculated compensation by reconciling the key data inputs used (including notional amounts, cash flows, interest rates) to source data and underlying contracts and recalculated the compensation amounts based on these inputs. - For a sample of files where management assessed that compensation is not applicable in accordance with the framework because the derivative contracts are out of scope, we tested whether this assessment was appropriately performed based on the underlying documentation. - We tested the accuracy and occurrence of expenses that the Bank has recognised as part of the provision.